nidhaloff/igel/docs/README.rst

 TextClassification
 ####################

-First, create or modify a text dataset that are categorized into sub-folders based on the text label/class For example, if you are have a text dataset of positive and negative feedbacks, then you will need 2 sub-folders:
+First, create or modify a text dataset that are categorized into sub-folders based on the text label/class.
+For example, if you have a text dataset of positive and negative feedbacks, then you will need 2 sub-folders:

 - folder 0, which contains negative feedbacks (here the label 0 indicates a negative one)
 - folder 1, which contains positive feedbacks (here the label 1 indicates a positive one)